ShajeshJ/peanuts-bot/README.md

 > **Note**:
 > [asdf](https://asdf-vm.com) tool versioning is supported
 1. Ensure you have [python](https://www.python.org) and [poetry](https://python-poetry.org) installed ([versions listed here](.tool-versions))
-1. Run `make init` to initalize service dependencies
+1. Run `make init` to initalize your venv
 1. Run `make run` to boot up the service.
 1. During the first boot ups, you may see errors like `KeyError: Missing required env var ""`
     - To fix this, specify an appropriate value for the missing variable in the `.env` file